 “I killed it this past weekend with wine & chocolate pairing, organic coffee roasting tour, personal gold mine tour, lunch with the president of a historical society, horse & buggy tour and more....all complimentary due to commissioned articles.
 To boot, the winery gave us 2 bottles of their best vintage vino, free dinner at their restaurant, a pound of the best coffee I've ever tasted (sorry, Starbucks) and more perks.” – N.K.

 A Day in the Life of a Travel Writer

 Now, before you decide for sure, let’s look at what a typical day for you might look like should you decide to give travel writing a try…

-Over the last decade, I’ve had the opportunity to personally get to know many successful travel writers.
+Over the last few years, I’ve had the opportunity to personally get to know many successful travel writers.

 As I’ve talked with these writers, I’ve learned that in this industry, there really is no “typical” day.
 For many, that’s one of the most attractive things about being a travel writer.

 Let’s take a look at an example.